ZTF SN Ia DR2: Impact of the galaxy cluster environment on the stretch distribution of Type Ia supernovae: SN Ia properties as a function of distance from their nearest clusters

 \subsection{SN~Ia properties from cluster-host and field-host galaxies}

-The distribution of the SN Ia light-curve stretch and color parameters as a function of the projected cluster-centric distance scaled by the projected characteristic radius $\mathcal{R}_{500}$ of their nearest galaxy cluster is shown in Fig.~\ref{fig:x1_vs_rr500}.
-In this figure, one clearly sees that SNe~Ia exploding within clusters (orange) have, on average, lower stretch ($x_1$) than these from field galaxies ($\Delta \langle x_1 \rangle= -0.51 \pm 0.10$; $5.1\sigma$), while their color seem more similar ($\Delta \langle c \rangle= -0.040 \pm 0.011$; $3.6\sigma$).
-Looking more closely at Fig.~\ref{fig:x1_vs_rr500}, one notices that it is the parameter distribution shapes that differ rather than a simple mean shift.
-For the stretch, we see that the fraction of low-stretch mode SNe~Ia ($x_1 \lesssim -1$) is proportionally much more populated for cluster SNe~Ia than for those hosted by field galaxies.
-For the color, SNe~Ia within clusters seem to less populate the redder tail.
-Both these effects are expected, since cluster galaxies host older stars and thus a high fraction of delayed SNe~Ia characterized by low-stretch light curves.
-We also expect lower dust contents as galaxies are found closer to cluster centers.
-As shown in \cite{mcg10} dust grains are likely to be destroyed by thermal sputtering in the hot ICM.
-The increasing density of the ICM towards cluster centers increases the efficiency of this sputtering which explains why less dust is found in cluster cores than in their outskirts see \citep[see][for a review]{shc21} for a review.
-Then, if dust is indeed the root cause of the redder SN~Ia color tail, we should not observe very reddened SNe~Ia ($c\geq0.2$) within clusters \cite[see e.g.][and the companion paper on SN color \citealt{gin23b}]{bro21}.
+The distribution of the SN Ia light-curve stretch and color parameters as a function of the projected clustercentric distance scaled by the projected characteristic radius $\mathcal{R}_{500}$ of their nearest galaxy cluster is shown in Fig.~\ref{fig:x1_vs_rr500}.
+This figure clearly shows that SNe~Ia that explode within clusters (orange) have lower stretch on average ($x_1$) than SNe Ia from field galaxies ($\Delta \langle x_1 \rangle= -0.51 \pm 0.10$; $5.1\sigma$), while their color seems to be more similar ($\Delta \langle c \rangle= -0.040 \pm 0.011$; $3.6\sigma$).
+Fig.~\ref{fig:x1_vs_rr500} also shows that the parameter distribution shapes differ, and this is not a simple mean shift.
+In the stretch, the fraction of low-stretch mode SNe~Ia ($x_1 \lesssim -1$) is proportionally much more populated for cluster SNe~Ia than for those hosted by field galaxies.
+For the color, SNe~Ia within clusters seem to populate the redder tail less.
+Both these effects are expected because cluster galaxies host older stars, and thus, a high fraction of delayed SNe~Ia that are characterized by low-stretch light curves.
+We also expect lower dust contents as galaxies are found closer to the cluster centers.
+As reported by \cite{mcg10}, dust grains are likely to be destroyed by thermal sputtering in the hot ICM.
+The increasing density of the ICM toward cluster centers increases the efficiency of this sputtering, which explains why less dust is found in cluster cores than in their outskirts \citep[see][for a review]{shc21}.
+Then, if dust is indeed the root cause of the redder SN~Ia color tail, we should not observe very reddened SNe~Ia ($c\geq0.2$) within clusters \cite[see e.g.][and the companion paper on SN color \citealt{gin23b}]{jha07,man11,bro21}.